colin-gourlay/sundown-sessions/src/content/releases/s/skids/scared-to-dance/index.md

 ---
 ## About

-Scared to Dance is the debut studio album by Dunfermline punk band Skids, released on Virgin Records in 1979.
-It reached number 19 on the UK Albums Chart and showcased the band's energetic blend of punk urgency and melodic guitar work, driven by Stuart Adamson's distinctive playing and Richard Jobson's declamatory vocals.
+*Scared To Dance* reached number 19 on the UK Albums Chart and showcased the band's energetic blend of punk urgency and melodic guitar work, driven by Stuart Adamson's distinctive playing and Richard Jobson's declamatory vocals.

 Adamson would go on to found Big Country.